adam4321/Quiz-Soft/README.md

 delete a quiz or to download a quiz.
 There is also a button on the page to upload a quiz which has previously been downloaded.
 The quizzes are saved with .quiz as the file extension.

+### JobPosting

+In this section you will be able to create a new job posting and add an existing quiz to it along with the body text that will be included in the email sent to the quiz taker.
+When there are job postings created it is possible to click on a row and look at the rankings of all of the quiz responses.
+The highest score will rank first and when scores are equal then the one submitted first will be ranked first.
+When you click on a row in a ranking, then it will display the user's answers with either correct or incorrect and the correct answer displayed.
+There is also a button in each ranking to disply a pie chart of the elapsed times for the submitted quizzes and a histogram of the scores of all of submission to that quiz.

 ## Released under MIT License